Stockpile Review – Pros, Cons, and Comparison

 Stockpile Fractional Shares: An Explainer

-But fractional shares allow you to get ownership interest into companies like Google and Apple that you otherwise couldn’t purchase.
+However, fractional shares grant ownership stakes in companies like Google and Apple that would otherwise remain financially out of reach.

 Advantages of Fractional Shares